norlab-ulaval/norlab_icp_mapper/docs/UsingInRos.md

 ## Tutorial

-This tutorial is an update of a [3D Mapping tutorial](https://github.com/norlab-ulaval/Norlab_wiki/wiki/Tutorials:-3D-Mapping), created by [Simon-Pierre Deschênes](https://norlab.ulaval.ca/people/sp_deschenes/) (Thanks :tada:).
+This tutorial is based on a 3D Mapping tutorial created by [Simon-Pierre Deschênes](https://norlab.ulaval.ca/people/sp_deschenes/) (Thanks 🎉).

 ### Copying the demonstration data